 The Berkeley Pit is a former open pit copper mine in Butte, Montana.
-Approximately 320 million tons of ore and over 700 million tons of waste rock were mined from the Pit.
-Put another way, "The Richest Hill on Earth" produced enough copper to pave a four-lane highway four inches thick from Butte to Salt Lake City and 30 miles beyond.
+Approximately 320 million tons of ore and over 700 million tons of waste rock were mined from the Butte Hill.
+Put another way, the Berkeley Pit and Butte mines produced enough copper to pave a four-lane highway four inches thick from Butte to Salt Lake City and 30 miles beyond.
 Today, the Pit is filling with highly contaminated water, and managed as a federal Superfund environmental cleanup site.

 The Montana Bureau of Mines & Geology (MBMG) developed this computer model showing Butte topography and the corresponding underground tunnels from the years of historic […]Read More...

 Illustrated information regarding Berkeley Pit water levels and monitoring compliance point water levels around the Pit